Skip to content

 Less Competition, More Openings

 Some contractors are pulling back because of uncertainty.
 That means less competition for those who stay.
-The number of small businesses participating in the federal market has declined 49% since FY2010, per industry data tracked by Deltek.
+Industry trackers including Deltek have documented a long-running decline in the number of small businesses actively participating in the federal market over the past decade-plus.
+(Verify the specific percentage and base-year against the latest Deltek GovWin or SBA scorecard report before quoting the exact figure.)
 Every business that exits creates space for one that enters.

 If You Already Have an Affected Contract